elastic/elasticsearch/CONTRIBUTING.md

 > Note: It is also required to have `JAVA8_HOME`, `JAVA9_HOME`, `JAVA10_HOME`
 and `JAVA11_HOME`, and `JAVA12_HOME` available so that the tests can pass.

-> Warning: do not use `sdkman` for Java installations which do not have proper `jrunscript` for jdk distributions.

 Elasticsearch uses the Gradle wrapper for its build.
 You can execute Gradle using the wrapper via the `gradlew` script on Unix systems or `gradlew.bat` script on Windows in the root of the repository.
 The examples below show the